MotorControlLearning/SaccadeVR-mobile/README.md

 1. Open the folder of **SaccadeVR_ViveProEye** on Unity.
 2. Go to Building Settings --> Player Settings --> Player --> XR Settings.
 Click *Virtual Reality Supported* to enable the VR configuration.
 3. Start playing for the measurement.
+- Please be noted that you will see Unity frozen if you click the stop button on Unity.
+Unity seems to be frozen in this situation because the sampling of eye tracking is still working on the background.
+As explained in the following algorithm flow chart, the sampling of eye tracking works independently from Unity.
+The playing of Unity is stopped automatically when all the saccade tasks are completed.
+We set the maximum sampling number of eye tracking to 120 Hz * 1800 seconds in line# 175: **private const int maxframe_count = 120 * 1800;**.
+The maximum number can be adjusted accordingly.

 ## Files
 ###### Saccade_measure_rev1.cs